wl-net/dataview/README.md

 Money
 ----

 The money application provides basic budgeting and transactions through imported data.
+This application will not be part of dataview core and will be removed soon.

 Portal
 ----